Asian stocks fall after Wall St sinks on new bank fears

 BEIJING — Asian stock markets tumbled Thursday after Wall Street sank as a plunge in Credit Suisse shares reignited worries about a possible bank crisis following the failure of two U.S. lenders.

-Shanghai, Tokyo, Hong Kong and Sydney all dropped, reversing Wednesday's gains.
-Oil prices edged higher.
+Shanghai, Tokyo, Hong Kong and Sydney slid as Asian bank stocks fell, reversing Wednesday's gains.
+Oil prices rose.

-Wall Street's benchmark S&P 500 lost 0.7% on Wednesday after being down as much as 2.1% at one point following a 30% plunge in Credit Suisse's share price.
-That fueled jitters about the strength of global banks that are under strain from interest rate hikes to cool inflation.
+Wall Street's benchmark S&P 500 lost 0.7% on Wednesday after being down as much as 2.1% at one point following a 30% fall in Credit Suisse's share price.
+That fueled jitters about global banks that are under strain from interest rate hikes by the Federal Reserve and other central banks to cool inflation.

-The Credit Suisse fall ''shakes already fragile investor sentiment,'' said Venkateswaran Lavanya of Mizuho Bank in a report.
+The Credit Suisse decline ''shakes already fragile investor sentiment,'' said Venkateswaran Lavanya of Mizuho Bank in a report.

-Markets recovered some of their losses Wednesday after Switzerland's central bank said it could provide some assistance to Credit Suisse ''if needed,'' and the bank said it would exercise the option to borrow up to 50 billion Swiss francs ($53.7 billion).
+Markets recovered some of their losses Wednesday after Switzerland's central bank said it could provide some assistance to Credit Suisse ''if needed.''

+On Thursday, Credit Suisse said it will borrow up to $54 billion from the central bank.

-Credit Suisse has been fighting troubles for years, including losses it took related to the 2021 collapse of investment firm Archegos Capital.
+Credit Suisse has been fighting troubles for years, including losses from the 2021 collapse of investment firm Archegos Capital.

-Its share price plunge reignited worries about finance industries after Silicon Valley Bank and Signature Bank collapsed in the second- and third-biggest U.S. bank failures in history.
+Its share price plunge reignited worries about the global industry after Silicon Valley Bank and Signature Bank collapsed in the second- and third-biggest U.S. bank failures in history.

 On Wall Street, bank stocks plunged Monday, recovered Tuesday and tumbled again Wednesday.